ab5tract/advent/20th/articles/rfc43.md

 It nevertheless remains a controversial decision that has a significant impact on baseline Raku performance.
 Roger Hui's warning about rational math "leaking out" into the business application is well-served by the timing results I get for the current implementations in `Matrix::Math`:

 ```
-(timings for 8x8 to get a bit more time spent)
+raku rationale-matrix.p6 --timings-only 8
+Created 'Num' Hilbert of 8x8: 0.03109376s
+Created 'Rat' Hilbert of 8x8: 0.0045802s
+Starting 'Num' Hilbert test at 2020-08-10T08:38:20.147506+02:00
-'Num' Hilbert inverse calculation: 0.1352471s
+'Num' Hilbert inverse calculation: 4.6506456s
-'Num' dot product: 0.1432994s
+'Num' dot product: 4.6612038s
+Starting 'Rat' Hilbert test at 2020-08-10T08:38:24.808709+02:00
-'Rat' Hilbert inverse calculation: 0.02654915s
+'Rat' Hilbert inverse calculation: 5.0791889s
-'Rat' dot product: 0.04200818s
+'Rat' dot product: 5.0791889s
 ```

-Considering it is essentially impossible for the floating point version to be faster than the rational one, we are seeing both the effects of Roger's warning and the quality of Raku's internal optimizer -- somewhere along the line the intended floating point math hits a rational code path, slowing it down but also leaving enough behind for the optimizer to make the next set of encounters with the same rationals much faster.
+Considering it is quite unlikely for the floating point version to be so close to the speed of the rational one, this simple benchmark appears to prove the case for Roger's warning about rational math "leaking out" into the larger system and causing significant performance degradation.[^5]

-It is possible to verify this by running each benchmark in its own thread -- without the benefit of the optimizations, the rational version runs at exactly the same speed as the floating one.

 So even though we ourselves took the extra step to try and get floating point (im-)precision and thus speeds, we were thwarted in our attempts.
 I believe this is a valid concern for the plenty of use cases that benefit from floating point math without causing any harm.